Do you have a question that has not been answered below? Just ask.

 Both websites have the same exact dyed-to-order listings, but the in-stock listings vary.
 I am happy to combine orders between the two sites if you ask.

 When are your shop updates?

 I do not have regularly scheduled shop updates.
-I do smaller shop updates whenever I a bin of single skeins that need to be listed.
+I do smaller shop updates whenever I have a bin of single skeins that need to be listed.
+These updates are not usually announced in advanced.
 If I do have a scheduled shop update it will be announced via the newsletter, Facebook group or Facebook page.

 Can I special order?

 Yes!
 I don’t carry a full stock of all of my colors on all of my bases due to space limitations.
 That would be over 700 different products!
 But most of my colorways can be dyed on demand on your favorite base yarns.
 I have over 70 colors of semisolid, tonal, variegated, and self-striping yarns available in my Dyed-to-Order catalog, plus 25+ colors of fiber.
 Dyed-to-Order yarns and fibers can take up to 4 weeks to ship, but often ship much faster.
 See the shipping announcement at the bottom of the page for the most current shipping estimates.

 Some items (such as the gradients, test colors, special base yarns & fibers) are not available as a Dyed-to-Order option.
 Watercolor Stripes colorways are only available on the Targhee Sock base at this time.
 A few of the base yarns (Lovely, Strong Arm, etc) are of limited stock and can only be special ordered through email.
 Occasionally, some base yarns will be retired for various reasons (i.e. slow sales or no longer produced).
 If you can’t find what you’re looking for, please ask.
 Some colors that have been retired can still be dyed, if you are willing to buy the whole dye lot, usually 3 skeins or 2 braids.

 Variegated?
 Watercolor Stripes?
 Kettle Dyed?
 What do all these terms mean?